ea/bosch_headunit_root/docs/rtos_interaction.md

 ```

 All of registry contents is accessed through `/dev/registry` and all of contents is under `/dev/registry/LOCAL_MACHINE/SOFTWARE/BLAUPUNKT/`.
-Proof of concept implementation of registry interactions is in `rtos_registry_testing.c`.
+Proof of concept implementation of registry interactions is in `rtos_interactions/rtos_registry_testing.c`.
 It's fairly easy to dump out the whole thing.
 Interacting with the registry is a good demonstration of using libOSAL APIs:

 ```
   	int fp = OSAL_IOOpen(argv[1],4); // registry path we want to access